-Main Roads approves and manages Heavy Vehicle Accreditation in Western Australia.
+Main Roads Western Australia (Main Roads) approves and manages Heavy Vehicle Accreditation in Western Australia (WA).

-In Western Australia, operators of Class 1, Class 2 or Class 3 heavy vehicles must become accredited to operate under permit or order on the road network.
+In WA, Operators of Class 1, Class 2 or Class 3 heavy vehicles must become accredited to operate under a permit or order on the WA road network.

-Western Australian Heavy Vehicle Accreditation (WAHVA) is mandatory for individuals and organisations that perform any transport task for hire or reward within Western Australia, including interstate operators who operate a RAV.
+WA Heavy Vehicle Accreditation (WAHVA) is mandatory for individuals and businesses (together referred to as Operators) that perform any transport task for hire or reward within WA, including interstate Operators who operate a RAV.

-Accreditation involves five modules, 4 of which are mandatory - Fatigue Management Module, Maintenance Management Module, Dimension and Loading Standards Module, Common Module Standards and a Mass Management Standards Module (not mandatory), which operators are required to incorporate into their daily work practices.
+Accreditation requires Operators to pass five modules, 4 of which are mandatory, being, Fatigue Management, Maintenance Management, Dimension and Loading Standards, Common Module Standards.
+The Mass Management Standards Module is not mandatory.
+Operators must Operator incorporate at least the 4 mandatory modules during their daily work practices.

-The Benefits of Accreditation are:
+The Benefits of Accreditation are as follows:

-- Improved safety
+- improved safety;

-- Improved community confidence
+- improved community confidence;

-- Consistent standards
+- consistent standards;

-- Increased vehicle life and lower maintenance costs
+- increased vehicle life and lower maintenance costs;

-- Improved skills and accountability of drivers and mechanics
+- improved skills and accountability of drivers and mechanics;

-- Reduced vehicle down time
+- reduced vehicle down time;

-- Improved productivity and efficiency
+- improved productivity and efficiency;

-- Improved driver morale
+- improved driver morale;

-- Reduced impact of enforcement
+- reduced impact of enforcement;

-- Better relationship with enforcement agencies
+- better relationship with enforcement agencies; and

-- Greater confidence in the condition of the company's vehicles.
+- greater confidence in the condition of the company's vehicles.

-Accreditation does not exempt operators from complying with the requirements of any other relevant Act or Regulations
+Accreditation does not exempt Operators from complying with the requirements of any other relevant Act or Regulations